Agoric/documentation/main/zoe/api/zoe-helpers.md

 - `zcf`- `{ContractFacet}`
 - `brand` - `{Brand}`

-This method always takes `'zcf'` as its first argument.
+This method always takes `zcf` as its first argument.

 Assert that the `brand` argument's one-to-many associated `amountMath` uses the `MathKind.NAT` value of `amountMathKind` (i.e. the `brand`, and its